Updates

 UPSC Relevance

-Economic Drivers of Middle Class Vulnerability
+Economic Profile and Challenges of India’s Middle Class

 Institutional Roles in Addressing Middle-Class Vulnerability

-Comparative Analysis: India vs South Korea
+Aspect India South Korea

 Policy Implications and Way Forward